 Another documented case occurred in 1878 when a Plains Cree trapper from Alberta, named Swift Runner, suffered one of worst cases known.
 Swift Runner was a trader with the Hudson’s Bay Company who was married and the father of six children.
 In 1875, he served as a guide for the North West Mounted Police.

 During the winter of 1878-79, Swift Runner and his family were starving, along with numerous other Cree families.
 His eldest son was the first to die of starvation and at some point, Swift Runner succumbed to Wendigo psychosis.
 Though emergency food supplies were available at Hudson’s Bay Company post some 25 miles away, he did not attempt to travel there.
 Rather, he killed the remaining members of his family and consumed them.
 He eventually confessed and was executed by authorities at Fort Saskatchewan.

 A Wendigo allegedly made a number of appearances near a town called Rosesu in Northern Minnesota from the late 1800s through the 1920s.
 Each time that it was reported, an unexpected death followed and finally, it was seen no more.

 Another well-known case involving Wendigo psychosis was that of Jack Fiddler, an Oji-Cree chief and medicine man known for his powers at defeating wendigos.
 Fidder claimed to have defeated 14 wendigos during his lifetime.
-Some of these creatures were said to have been sent by enemy shamans and others were member of his own band who had been taken with the insatiable, incurable desire to eat human flesh.
+Some of these creatures were said to have been sent by enemy shamans and others were members of his own band who had been taken with the insatiable, incurable desire to eat human flesh.
 In the latter case, Fiddler was usually asked by family members to kill a very sick loved one before they turned wendigo.
 Fiddler’s own brother, Peter Flett, was killed after turning wendigo when the food ran out on a trading expedition.
 Hudson’s Bay Company traders, the Cree, and missionaries were well aware of the wendigo legend, though they often explained it as mental illness or superstition.
 Regardless, several incidents of people turning wendigo and eating human flesh are documented in the records of the company.